Xola-lab/Excel-Data-Analysis/README.md

 </p>

 # 4 - Finally, Dashboarding
-And now, behold, the culmination of my analytical explots -- a Dashboard, akin to a map in my hands, providing a panoramic view of the data landscape.
+And now, behold, the culmination of my analytical exploits -- a Dashboard, akin to a map in my hands, providing a panoramic view of the data landscape.
 Throught this Dashboard, we embark on a journey of discovery, navigating the twists and turns of statistical intrigue with the same favour that propels me through the labyrinth of all datasets.

 <p align="center">
 <img src="DASHBOARD - FINAL.png">